intel/rohd/doc/tutorials/Chapter_2/00-Basic_Logic.md

 ## Exercise 2:

-1. Build OR, NOR, XOR gate using ROHD.
+1. Build OR or NOR or XOR gate using ROHD.

 ## Constants